learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

 ## Creating the Master Key File

-You may recall that, in the last lesson, we made edits to several files to configure the app for Render.
-Those edits have all been made to the demo app's files.
+You may recall that, when we set up our Rails API for deployment earlier in this section, we had to make edits to several files.
+Those edits have all been made to the demo app's files, so you won't need to do those steps again.
 However, there is one thing missing.

 Recall that when we created the Web Service on Render, we added an environment variable called `RAILS_MASTER_KEY` and pasted in the value that's in the `config/master.key` file.
-If you look in the `config` folder for the demo app, however, you'll see that file isn't there.
+If you look in the `config` folder for the demo app, you'll see that file isn't there.

 When you create a Rails app from scratch, the `master.key` file is automatically created.
 However, this file contains secure information so it should not be